-The VLT spectrometer and imager for the mid-infrared (VISIR), built by CEA/DAPNIA/SAP and NFRA/ASTRON, provides diffraction-limited imaging at high sensitivity in three mid-infrared (MIR) atmospheric windows: the M-band at 5 μ m, the N-band between 8 and 13 μ m and the Q-band between 17 and 20 μ m.
-In addition, it offers a slit spectrometer with a range of spectral resolutions between 150 and 30000.
+The VLT spectrometer and imager for the mid-infrared (VISIR), built by CEA/DAPNIA/SAP and NFRA/ASTRON, aims to provide diffraction-limited imaging at high sensitivity in three mid-infrared (MIR) atmospheric windows: the M-band at $5\,\mu\text{m}$, the N-band between 8 and $13\,\mu\text{m}$ and the Q-band between 17 and $20\,\mu\text{m}$.
+In addition, it offers a slit spectrometer with a range of spectral resolutions between 150 and 30 000.

-The MIR provides invaluable information about the warm dust and gas phase of the Universe.
+The MIR provides invaluable information about warm dust and gas in the Universe.
 Micron sized particles such as silicates, silicon carbide, carbon, coals, aluminum oxides or polycyclic aromatic hydrocarbon (PAH) molecules are major contributors to the thermal MIR emission.
 The gaseous phase emits through a large number of ionic and atomic lines.
-Examples are NeII (12.8 μ m) and the pure rotation lines of molecular hydrogen at 8.02, 9.66, 12.27 and 17.03 μ m.
+Examples are NeII (12.8 μ m) and the rotational transitions of molecular hydrogen at 8.02, 9.66, 12.27 and 17.03 μ m.

-Because of the very high background from the ambient atmosphere and telescope, the sensitivity of ground-based MIR instruments cannot compete with that of space-born ones.
+Because of the very high background emission from the ambient atmosphere and telescope, the sensitivity of ground-based MIR instruments cannot compete with that of space-born ones.
 However, ground based instruments mounted on large telescopes offer superior spatial resolution.
 For example VISIR at the VLT provides diffraction limited images at $\sim 0''.3$ (FWHM) in the N-band.
-This is an order of magnitude better than what can be reached by the Spitzer Space Telescope (SST).
+In comparison, this is an order of magnitude higher than what could be reached by the Spitzer Space Telescope (SST).

-The VISIR user manual is structured as follows: Basic observing techniques of ground-based MIR instruments are summarized in § 2. § 3 provides a technical description of VISIR and its offered observing modes.
+This VISIR user manual is structured as follows: Basic observing techniques of ground-based MIR instruments are summarized in § 2. § 3 provides a technical description of VISIR and its offered observing modes.
 An overview on how to observe with VISIR at the VLT can be found in § 4.
 A description of the structure of the imaging and spectroscopic data files is given in § 5.
 A checklist to help the preparation of OBs is available in § 7.
 Acquisition, observing and calibration templates are explained in § 6.